 As ABC’s KIVI shares assets with FOX’s KNIN, Madeline creates content and appears in newscasts for both channels 6 and 9 in Southwestern Idaho.

 “When this story got pitched I remember thinking that Madeline White was attacking a windmill.
-‘There’s no way Jeff Ray and the [Idaho Department of Correction] are going to do anything with that.’
+‘There’s no way [name removed] and the Idaho Department of Correction are going to do anything with that.’
 Well Maddie, you did it.
 Resources for offenders in Idaho Prisons now have access to resources from the suicide prevention hotline, and they got it because you asked them why they didn’t.
 That’s shining light in a dark place,” said J Bates, News Director, KIVI.

 Her several years of multi-platform storytelling fuel her belief in the power of video production.
 She honed her skills as a Multimedia Journalist at USC Annenberg Media, where she produced for several outlets, including everything from print to television to social media.
 It was here that she also served as a lead news anchor for ATVN, a weekly program broadcast in South Los Angeles.